Running IET Communities events

 Build it and they will come… Well not always.
 It’s important that you tell people about your event and to help we have a dedicated section of the Volunteer Gateway

 that tells you about how we can help and some other ideas.
 The first thing you should do though is ensure your event is entered onto the IET Events Calendar.
 This briefing tells you about the tool and how to access it.

-We know not all engineers are comfortable in marketing so this Gold standard event calendar page shows you how the expects sell an event online.
+We know not all engineers are comfortable in marketing so this Gold standard event calendar page shows you how the experts sell an event online.